Enhance Your Skills, Build Friendships, Leave a Legacy

 Air Assault School

-Air Assault School is a competitive ten-day course conducted at several locations to include Fort Campbell, KY, Fort Rucker, AL, and Schofield Barracks, Hawaii.
+Air Assault School is a competitive ten-day course conducted at several locations to include Fort Campbell, Kentucky, Fort Rucker, Alabama, and Schofield Barracks, Hawaii.
 Students are instructed on all aspects of using helicopters to enter combat.
 Training includes an obstacle course, rappelling from towers and hovering helicopters, rigging equipment for sling loading, landing and pick-up zone operations.
-Training culminates in a twelve-mile road march completed in less than three hours while wearing full combat gear.
-Upon successful completion of the training, you will receive the Air Assault Badge.
+Training culminates in a 12-mile road march completed in less than three hours while wearing full combat gear.
+Upon successful completion of the training, cadets will receive the Air Assault Badge.

-The Cadet Troop Leader Training (CTLT) track is a training program exclusively for MS 3 cadets immediately preceding or following their time at Cadet Leaders Course.
-Over a three to four-week period cadets will serve in Lieutenant level leadership positions with the assistance of an officer mentor at active duty installations all over the United States.
+The Cadet Troop Leader Training track is a program exclusively for MS-III cadets immediately preceding or following their time at Cadet Leaders Course.
+Over a three to four-week period, cadets will serve in Lieutenant level leadership positions with the assistance of an officer mentor at active duty installations all over the United States.
 Time spent in a platoon leader position is dependent on the host unit and cadets will be provided with housing and meals.

 Basic Camp

-An intense four-week introduction to Army life and leadership training of the Reserve Officers’ Training Corps, the aim of the course is to motivate and qualify Cadets for entry into the Senior ROTC program.
-Basic Camp, is designed for college students, typically between their sophomore and junior years.
+An intense four-week introduction to Army life and leadership training of the Reserve Officers’ Training Corps, the aim of the course is to motivate and qualify cadets for entry into the Senior ROTC program.
+Basic Camp is designed for college students.
+Cadets who enter the program after their freshman year, but still wish to graduate and commission in four years, attend between their MS-II and MS-III years, or between their sophomore and junior years, to prepare them for success in the Advanced Course.
 Upon successful completion of the course, graduates can take part in ROTC at their college as a third-year student in the four-year program.

 Advanced Camp

 Every Army ROTC Cadet who enters into the Advanced Course attends the Advanced Camp.
-It's a five-week summer program to evaluate and train all Army ROTC Cadets.
+It's a five-week summer program to evaluate and train all Army ROTC cadets.
 This course normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.
-Here, cadets will have the opportunity to apply all curriculum obtained from MS 1-MS 3 years to practical military scenarios.
+Cadets have the opportunity to apply all curriculum obtained from MS-I through MS-III years to practical military scenarios.

 For more information, visit the Cadet Command website.